K-theory and G-theory of derived algebraic stacks: Virtual fundamental classes

 \subsection{Fundamental classes in G-theory}

-Let $\sX$ be a regular (nonsingular) algebraic stack.
+Let $\sX$ be a regular (nonsingular) Artin stack.
 K-theoretic Poincaré duality (\thmref{thm:Poincare}) can be reformulated as the assertion that there is a canonical class $[\sX]_{\G} \in \G(\sX)$ such that cap product gives an isomorphism

 Of course, $[\sX]_{\G}$ is just the class of the structure sheaf $[\sO_\sX]$.

 This construction can be extended to (derived) stacks that are possibly \emph{singular} but still quasi-smooth.
 First note that by \lemref{lem:qsm fTa} we have: